nickrobison-usds/mobility-cpp/README.md

 Try to fix some issues with our python analysis and make it more performant.

 ## Setup
-vcpkg install geos spdlog parallelstl arrow range-v3
+vcpkg install geos tbb arrow range-v3

+## Cluster
+spack install geos tbb arrow range-v3